 The money-back guarantee.
 The 30 day money back guarantee from ExpressVPN is hassle-free and unconditional.
-Unlike some VPN providers who have complicated terms and conditions you can always get a 100% refund for ExpressVPN within the first 30 days no matter how many connections you have made, how much bandwidth you have used, or what payment method you used to pay.
+Unlike some VPN providers, who have complicated terms and conditions, you can always get a 100% refund for ExpressVPN within the first 30 days no matter how many connections you have made, how much bandwidth you have used, or what payment method you used to pay.

 The Secure.Proxy browser add-on.
 VPN.ac also offers a proxy service in addition to the VPN for no extra charge.
 You can think of this as a "VPN within your browser".
 The browser add-on is available for Chrome, Firefox, and Opera.
 The Tokyo 1 to Tokyo 5 servers work very well.
 These are hosted on a different hosting provider (better one) than the Tokyo 1 and Tokyo 2 VPN servers.
 I hope that VPN.ac sets up a VPN server on this same hosting provider soon.

 VPN.ac is offered by a company called Netsec Interactive Solutions based in Romania.
 This company has been in the business of online security and privacy since 2009.
 You may wonder how a company based in the EU can get away with not keeping logs of their VPN users.
 The answer is that the EU Data Retention Directive was declared unconstitutional by the Romanian Constitutional Court in July, 2014.

 The support.
 Although the support is not available 24/7, the quality of support is very good.
-With VPN.ac you talk directly the the people who built the VPN network when you submit a support ticket.
+With VPN.ac, you talk directly the the people who built the VPN network when you submit a support ticket.
 No copy and paste answers.
-You may not get a fast answer but you will get a good answer.
+You may not get a fast answer, but you will get a good answer.

 The 25% lifetime recurring discount.
 Unlike most of the special offers on this website, the 25% discount for VPN.ac is available for the life of your account.
 You will keep getting the discount on each renewal.

-For example, in the Windows app, there is a problem connecting to PPTP or L2TP whereby you need to exit the app and restart it after the first failed connection to PPTP or L2TP.
-Otherwise each subsequent attempt to connect with PPTP or L2TP will fail with a weird error as shown below.
+For example, in the Windows app, there is a bug when connecting to PPTP or L2TP.
+You will need to exit the app and restart it after the first failed connection to PPTP or L2TP.
+Otherwise, each subsequent attempt to connect with PPTP or L2TP will fail with a weird error as shown below.